etases/EduBlock.Report/Requirement.md

 * **View history of record's changes**
   * Use cases: UC-45, UC-56
   * Description: The system shall allow user to view history of record's changes.
-* **Subject teacher change their subject grade**
+* **Subject teacher change their subject score**
   * Use cases: UC-42
-  * Description: The system shall allow subject teacher to change their subject grade on student's record.
+  * Description: The system shall allow subject teacher to change their subject score on student's record.

 #### **Student Key Features**